jaylingelbach/AbandonedHobby/recap.md

 - Updated analytics identity hook to a client component and adjusted imports for consistency.
 - Ensured analytics operations are non-blocking and safely disabled when not configured.

+# Bug/double order and urls 09/14/25

+## Walkthrough

+-

+## New Features

+- Start checkout for selected products and get a redirect link to Stripe.
+- Supports multiple items from a single seller with automatic taxes and platform fees.
+- Success page URLs now adapt to seller subdomains when enabled.

+## Bug Fixes

+- Improved reliability after payment: prevents duplicate orders during concurrent events.
+- More robust handling of duplicate checkout sessions to avoid repeated emails or charges.